cjneely10/EukMetaSanity/README.md

 ## Citations

-Neely, Christopher.
-EukMetaSanity.
+Neely, C. J., & Tully, B. *EukMetaSanity*.
 Source code is available at [https://github.com/cjneely10/EukMetaSanity]().
 It is implemented in Python 3 under the GNU General Public License v3.0.

 Also cite all dependencies that you used, as **EukMetaSanity** would not be possible were it not for the developers of